 7. Students are responsible for informing themselves of University, college, department, and school requirements as stated in unit publications and in the University catalog.
 In planning to meet such requirements, students are responsible for consulting with their academic advisors.

-8. The student has a right to protection against improper disclosure of his/her education records and personal information such as values, beliefs, organizational affiliations, and health.
+8. The student has a right to protection against improper disclosure of his/her education records2 and personal information such as values, beliefs, organizational affiliations, and health.
 (See also Article 3.)

 9. The student has a right to be protected from personal exploitation and to receive recognition for scholarly assistance to faculty.